 A better strategy for those who'd rather maximize the pleasantness of their experience would be to start later, perhaps after dawn.
 This is also possible, and is encouraged for those with smaller ambitions.
 You'll still need to be present at the mandatory briefing on Friday night, but you can crash at the start (Point A) after it, and head out by sunlight.
 You will have enough time to make it to the camp before the cutoff.
 Similarly, you can stay at the camp until Sunday morning and head out on Stage Two late so as to minimize low-light travel; you'll still have plenty of time to reach the finish before the cutoff.

-There will be a SPORTident station at the aid station, used by us to account for missing participants and teams.
+There will be a SPORTident station at the camp, used by us to account for missing participants and teams.
 Its use is mandatory, however your score points will continue to accumulate in your SPORTident card during Stage Two and the final score will be determined at the finish.

 10. Classes and categories

-There will be four event divisions, the 4 hour foot, 4 hour bike, the Trex on foot, and the Trex on bike.
-Solo competitors are allowed in all of these divisions except the Trex on foot.
+There will be two event divisions, the 4 hours and the Trex.
+Solo competitors are allowed in the 4 hours, but not in the Trex.
 The maximum team size is 5 members.
-A team that has a member born after 1998 must also have a member born in 1994 or earlier.
+A team that has a member born after 1999 must also have a member born in 1995 or earlier.

 There will be the following gender classes: